natsuhiko/rasqual/README.md

 ## Warnings

-Each variant ID in the VCF file must be shorter than 100 characters, otherwise a buffer overflow happens.
+To save the memory, each variant ID in the VCF file must be shorter than 100 characters; otherwise a buffer overflow happens.